You never know how strong you are until being strong is the only option.

 It is a phrase that in my opinion defines very well what is the resilience.

-In a triathlon and in long distance tests, we have insured hard moments, where fatigue, muscular pain, doubts and negative thoughts can take hold of us ...
-These are moments that test our physical and, above all, mental strength.
+In a triathlon and in long distance tests, we have insured hard moments, where fatigue, muscle pain, doubts and negative thoughts can take hold of us ...
+These are moments that test our physical and especially mental strength.

-These are moments that we can not control, they are inherent in the practice of our sport.
-However, what yes we can train is our ability to face them in the best possible way and emerge stronger from the situation.
+These are moments that we cannot control, they are inherent in the practice of our sport.
+However what yes we can train is our ability to face them in the best possible way and get stronger from the situation.

-The ability that all people have to overcome difficult moments and also emerge stronger is what we call resilience.
+The ability that all people have to overcome difficult times and also get strengthened is what we call resilience.
 And it is not a special feature for a minority nor is it reserved for extraordinary people.
-All to a greater or lesser degree we have the ability to overcome.
+All in greater or lesser degree we have the ability to overcome.
 It is a natural, normal and frequent response in the human being.
 It is part of us, part of our essence and our priority objective: survival, survival, to remain who we are.

-The force that can arise is proportional to the intensity of the adverse situation.
-And the greater the force the greater the discovery.
+The force that may arise is proportional to the intensity of the adverse situation.
+And the greater the force, the greater the discovery.

-But, why do people respond differently in the face of adversity?
-All this has to do with our attitudes, beliefs and values that are the fruit, above all, of our experiences.
+But why do people respond differently to adversity?
+All this has to do with our attitudes, beliefs and values that are the result of our experiences.